 Our goal is to assist in making an education at Tusculum University financially possible for all students who are accepted for admission through the use of a variety of resources that include scholarships, grants, loans, and work-study programs.

 Though the federal government states that the student and his/her family have the primary responsibility for the financing the cost of education, the Office of Financial Aid strives to act as a supplement to the applicant’s personal resources.

-Currently over ninety percent of the students in our Residential College and over sixty percent of our students in the Graduate and Professional Studies programs receive some form of financial aid.
-Financial aid comes from many different sources, including the federal and state governments, private sourc es, and from Tusculum College through donations from churches, companies, and individual donors.
-We are very grateful for all who support our students
+Currently over ninety percent of the students in our Residential College and over sixty percent of our students in the Adult and Online Studies programs receive some form of financial aid.
+Financial aid comes from many different sources, including the federal and state governments, private sources, and from Tusculum University through donations from churches, companies, and individual donors.
+We are very grateful for all who support our students.

-Our staff is anxious and available to help you secure the funds necessary to make a Tusculum College education a reality, not just a goal.
-The Office of Financial Aid is open Monday – Friday, from 8:00 a.m. to 5:30 p.m. and we are located on the second floor of Virginia Hall on the Main Campus.
+Our staff is anxious and available to help you secure the funds necessary to make a Tusculum University education a reality, not just a goal.
+The Office of Financial Aid is open Monday – Friday from 8 a.m. to 5 p.m.
+We are located on the ground floor of Virginia Hall on the Main Campus located in Greeneville, Tennessee.
 Appointments are recommended, but not required, for financial aid counseling so that we can prepare the proper information for your individual package.